New Testament: Apostles

 Approximately 42 references

-Multiple NT figures: (1) James son of Zebedee — brother of John, part of Jesus' inner circle, first apostle martyred (Acts 12:2).
-(2) James son of Alphaeus — another of the twelve.
-(3) James the brother of Jesus — leader of the Jerusalem church, author of the Epistle of James, presided at the Jerusalem Council (Acts 15).
-The reference count includes all.
+The name belongs to several NT figures.
+James son of Zebedee was brother of John and part of Jesus' inner circle — the first apostle martyred, executed by Herod (Acts 12:2).
+James son of Alphaeus was another of the twelve, though little else is recorded of him.
+Most prominent in Acts is James the brother of Jesus: leader of the Jerusalem church, author of the Epistle of James, and presiding voice at the Jerusalem Council (Acts 15).
+The reference count includes all three.

 Key references: 1 Corinthians 15:7, Acts 1:13, Acts 12:2, Acts 12:17, Acts 15:13, Acts 21:18, Galatians 1:19, Galatians 2:9, Galatians 2:12, James 1:1 (and 28 more)